YOUTH FILM FEST

 Once a year, local teens take a turn helping YouthZone and their communities instead of YouthZone helping them.
 Through the annual Ascent fundraiser, young people from Aspen to Parachute share their understanding of the world around them.

-In the last few months, kids found themselves confined to their homes and families due to restrictions put on them by outside forces.
+In 2020, kids found themselves confined to their homes and families due to restrictions put on them by outside forces.
 Their interactions with peers and adults through school and community were limited to screen time.

 With the deaths of Ahmaud Arbery, Breonna Taylor, George Floyd, and others, a call for social justice has brought people into the streets to protest.
 Teens today have seen more change in the last four months than many of us have experienced in years.

-This year high school and middle school students will be able to share their perspective of the upside-down world of 2020 by contributing to the Youth Film Fest – An Inspired View of Today’s World.
+This year high school students will share their perspective of the upside-down world of 2020 by contributing to the Youth Film Fest – An Inspired View of Today’s World.
 The film fest provides an opportunity for young people to express the emotional impact of living in a quickly changing world and the hopes and possibilities they envision moving forward.

 The youth-inspired compilation of films will be shared with the community during YouthZone’s digital Ascent 2020 Sept.
 23 to Sept.
 25. For more information about the 2020 Ascent Youth Film Fest, send an email to YZ_FilmFest@youthzone.com.